Enjoy screen-free summer fun for the whole family - with Pinna! Get one year for only $9.99

-Most plants get the energy and nutrients they need from water, sunlight, air and soil.
+Most plants get their nutrients from water, sunlight, air and soil.
 But carnivorous plants get key nutrients from a different source: bugs.
-We’ll find out how they do it and talk about the mystery of how venus fly traps snap shut.
-Plus: Two gardeners – one very experienced and one just starting out – offer their tips for growing venus fly traps.
+Find out how they do it.

 What if the color that you call blue and the color I call blue don’t look the same at all?
-When our brains see color, we’re really just seeing waves of light.
-Sure, we may be seeing the same waves when we look at the color blue, but do we know if our brains are interpreting those waves in the same way?
-Maybe my blue is your orange!
 We talk to Dr. Robert Marc from the University of Utah about this mystery and go ringside to find out how rods and cones help us see.

 We have a lot to learn from ants.
 This episode digs into the hierarchy of ant colonies (spoiler alert: there is none) and why they walk in a straight line (spoiler alert: they don’t).

 If you’ve ever been in the ocean, you’ve tasted that salt.
 But where does it come from?
 And why aren’t lakes and rivers salty too?
-A sea shanty is probably the best way to explain, right?
 Plus: we learn about the weird and wonderful world of deep ocean hot springs.

 Elevators are like magic.
 You walk in, the door shuts and when it opens again, you are suddenly someplace new!
 Ta da!
 But it’s not magic that does this trick, it’s science and engineering.

 In this episode, we follow the path of the animal fart database.
 We’ll hear about snakes, birds, manatees, and an insect that gives new meaning to silent but deadly.
-Farts can be funny, but they’re also really important.
-They’re a vital function of life, and animals use them for a variety of amazing reasons.
+Farts are a vital function of life, and animals use them for a variety of amazing reasons.